cardano-foundation/CIPs/CIP-0036/README.md

 ### Deregistration metadata format

-A deregistration transaction is a regular Cardano transaction with a specific transaction metadata associated with it.
+Definition:
-A deregistration removes all the voting power for the provided stake public key and its associated stake amount.
+- A deregistration removes all the voting power for the provided stake public key and its associated stake amount.
+- A deregistration transaction is a regular Cardano transaction with a specific transaction metadata associated with it.
+- An invalid [registration/delegation](#registration-metadata-format) also results in a deregistration.

 Notably, there should be five entries inside the metadata map:
  - An empty array of delegations, example below.